-These trails allow you the opportunity to explore landscapes, view wildlife from the backs of these hardy beasts and sleep under the stars within camps where you can rest up and enjoy local food and drink.
+These trails allow you the opportunity to explore landscapes, view wildlife from the backs of these hardy beasts and sleep under the stars within camps where you can rest up and enjoy local food delicacies.

 Take a trip over the dunes of the Sinai region shaped by swirling winds over thousands of years, exploring sights such as St Catherine’s Monastery and the scenery of the Arada Canyon.

-This particular tour begins in Cairo, and takes you over the dunes of the Great Sand Sea in a twelve-day excursion across the dunes, en route to the cities of El Qasr and Bahariya – where you can relax and enjoy some traditional Egyptian cuisine.
+This particular tour begins in Cairo, taking you over the dunes of the Great Sand Sea in a twelve-day excursion across the dunes, en route to the cities of El Qasr and Bahariya – where you can relax and enjoy some traditional Egyptian cuisine.

 Beginning at the ancient ruins at Carthage, just outside of Tunis, the capital of Tunisia, this 12 day excursion visits some of the nation’s most famous monuments – including the Great Mosque of Kairouan and the Colosseum at El Djem.

-Along the way you’ll get the chance to rest and recuperate at a traditional Berber village and discover a number of Roman ruins such as Dougga before your return to Tunis.
+The occasion is also too good to rest and recuperate at a traditional Berber village.
+Discover a number of Roman ruins such as Dougga before your return to Tunis.

-Morocco has a varied landscape from the Atlas Mountains to the Sahara Desert, both of which can be explored on camel tours, where you’ll be accompanied by local guides and learn about the Berber people along the way.
+Morocco has a varied landscape from the Atlas Mountains to the Sahara Desert, both of which can be explored on camel tours, where you’ll be accompanied by local guides and learn all about the Berber people.

 Upon your return to Ouled Driss you have the opportunity to explore the town and purchase some souvenirs such as pottery and jewellery before your journey back to Marrakesh.

-Namibia is a nation of geographical extremes – from the dry Namib desert to the rugged and rocky Skeleton Coast – which stretches for 6,200 miles down Namibia’s west coast and is littered with wrecks and whale bones which have bleached in the sun over the years, as well as vast colonies of fur seals.
+The Skeleton Coast stretches for 6200 miles down Namibia’s west coast and is littered with wrecks and whale bones which have bleached in the sun over the years, as well as vast colonies of fur seals.

-Exploring the Namib-Naukluft Park by camel (around a four-hour drive west of the capital Windhoek) allows you the opportunity to experience the harsh conditions of an ever changing landscape and catch a glimpse of the wildlife that call the Namibian deserts home – including fennec foxes, gemsbok antelope, brown hyenas and jackals.
+Exploring the Namib-Naukluft Park by camel (around a four-hour drive west of the capital Windhoek) allows you the possibility to experience the harsh conditions of an ever changing landscape.

 Tours range from two-hour treks along a dry riverbed to day-long trails which take you deep into the desert, with an overnight stay in a camp en-route before returning to base camp at Hilton Farm.

-When preparing for a camel tour it is essential that you include the following items in your luggage:
+When preparing for a camel tour it is essential to include the following items in your luggage:

 • Light and comfortable clothing – including long sleeved shirts and blouses.